 For example, walking briskly, running, dancing, swimming or cycling.
 The harder you work during aerobic exercise, the more calories you’ll burn, but there’s a pay-off to be made between intensity and duration.
 That’s why it is so important to vary shorter, harder sessions with longer easier ones.
-It’s also vital to allow your body to adapt gradually by building up your aerobics workouts slowly but surely, minimizing the risk of injury.
+It’s also vital to allow your body time to adapt gradually by building up your aerobics workouts slowly but surely, therefore minimising the risk of injury.

 Working out for increased stamina

-Since cardiorespiratory fitness is so important to health, experts recommend that we aim to get 30 minutes a day of aerobic activity on most days of the week.
+Since cardiovascular fitness is so important to health, experts recommend that we aim to get 30 minutes a day of aerobic activity on most days of the week.
 That doesn’t necessarily need to be all in one go – in fact, some studies have shown that breaking exercise down into mini bouts, of approximately 10 minutes, actually burns more calories than doing one prolonged session, due to the effect of exercise on metabolism.
 If you want to go beyond merely safeguarding your health, however, you should aim to work a little harder in some of your aerobic activities.
 The American College of Sports Medicine recommends two to five sessions of more vigorous exercise, lasting 20-50 minutes.

 Strength through resistance training

-The importance of strength goes far beyond building muscles and being able to lift heavy objects!
-Performed regularly, it’ll reward you with a faster metabolism, less body fat, a sleeker, firmer physique and stronger connective tissues and bones.
+The importance of strength goes far beyond building muscles and being able to lift heavy objects.
+Performed regularly, it’ll reward you with a faster metabolism, less body fat, a toned, firmer physique and stronger connective tissues and bones.
 There is also strong evidence that suggests strength or resistance training can favourably modify several risk factors for heart disease and diabetes, including lipid and cholesterol levels, blood pressure, body composition and glucose metabolism.

 How muscle mass helps you burn calories

-One pound (0.45kg) of fat uses just a handful of calories to maintain itself each day.
+One pound (0.45 kg) of fat uses just a handful of calories to maintain itself each day.
 A pound of muscle, however, is far more ‘energy-hungry’ requiring approximately 45 calories a day.
 So, replace two pounds of fat with two pounds of muscle and you’ll actually be burning 90 more calories every day, even when you’re not exercising.